home-assistant-ecosystem/python-connect-box/README.rst

     $ pip3 install connect_box

-On a Fedora-based system or on a CentOS/RHEL 8 machine with has EPEL enabled.
+On a Fedora-based system or on a CentOS/RHEL 8 machine which has EPEL enabled.

 .. code:: bash